tristanpenman/n64-heart-rust/examples/02-calling-rust-from-c/README.md

 # Example 2 - Calling Rust from C

-The easiest way for us to integrate Rust code into a Nintendo 64 ROM is to call Rust from C. Doing this allows us to compile some of our code as a Rust library, and call to that from C.
+One way we can include Rust code in a Nintendo 64 ROM is to call Rust from C. Doing this allows us to compile some of our code as a Rust library, and invoke that from C, where we need it.

+**Warning**: This example depends on [Xargo](https://github.com/japaric/xargo), which has been in 'maintenance mode' for several years now.

 ## Acknowledgements